Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 ```

-- Run Kraken on these samples
+- Generate Kraken Report from Kraken results (Since Kraken is a time consuming step, We already ran Kraken in advanced and placed the results in kraken directory.)

 ```
-mkdir kraken